Let’s start with the basics and add as you see fit. For this install, you’ll need the items listed on the Get Started page, plus:

 For an Uno, Nano or other microcontroller, please see Using a different microcontroller.
 If you wish to use a different motor controller (for example to have more current to operate more trains and accessories), see Motor Controllers

-For a video on how to do this, click here link coming soon
+For a video on how to do this, click below: Setting Up Your Command Station

-1. BEFORE YOU BEGIN, Cut the Vin trace on the motor controller¶
+1. BEFORE YOU BEGIN, Cut the Vin trace on the motor controller OR Bend out the Vin Pin¶

 By default, the motor controller connects its power supply via the pins, to the Arduino.
 This can supply too much voltage to the Arduino.
-If you do not cut this trace, you could damage the Arduino if you apply more than 12V to the motor shield.
-In the same way, if you don’t cut this trace and use the 2 power supplies as recommended, they would be connected to each other.
+If you do not cut this trace or bend out the Vin, you could damage the Arduino if you apply more than 12V to the motor shield.
+In the same way, if you don’t bypass Vin and use the 2 power supplies as recommended, they would be connected to each other.
 This would not be good.

 Figure 2 - Cutting the Vin trace